-We recommend (yet) another tool to dig into these questions: the Healthy Places Index (HPI) at http://healthyplacesindex.org, developed by the Public Health Alliance of Southern California.
+We recommend the Healthy Places Index (HPI) at http://healthyplacesindex.org, developed by the Public Health Alliance of Southern California.
 Like CalEnviroScreen, HPI ranks California's census tracts according to a number of indicators that determine healthy conditions.
-However, rather than focusing strictly on pollutants like CES or just on Median Household Income, HPI aggregates a number of indicators grouped into themes: economic, education, healthcare access, housing, neighborhood conditions, clean environment, social environment, and transportation.
+However, rather than focusing strictly on pollutants like CES or just on Median Household Income, HPI aggregates a number healthcare access, housing, neighborhood conditions, clean environment, social environment, and transportation.
 Each tract receives a percentile value relative to every other tract in the state.
 For example, tract 3024.02 in Glendale scores in the 31.5 percentile, meaning that according to HPI's aggregator, the tract exhibits healthier conditions than just 31.5 percent of California's other census tracts, placing it in the third quartile.